 First, I applied ink to my gel plate (I used Broken China, Faded Jeans, and Peeled Paint Distress Oxide inks) and blended the colors with a brayer.
 I then rolled the brayer onto a piece of card stock to clean it; no sense wasting all that ink!
 I ended up with an inked panel that I was able to use for this card:

 Next, I “removed” ink from the gel plate with a stamp (kissing technique) and stamped the image onto a second piece of card stock.
-I used the “Three Ferns” (S5154) stamp from Hero Arts and repeated the kissing and stamping several times to create the panel for this next card.
+I used the “Three Ferns” (S5154) stamp from Hero Arts and repeated the kissing and stamping several times (cleaning the stamp between each repetition) to create the panel for this next card.